verginer/disamby/README.rst

 Credits
 ---------

 I got the inspiration for this package from the seminar "The SearchEngine - A Tool for Matching by Fuzzy Criteria" by Thorsten Doherr at the CISS [1]_ Summer School 2017

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 ..
 [1] http://www.euro-ciss.eu/ciss/home.html
 ..
 [2] https://en.wikipedia.org/wiki/Strongly_connected_component